Cubeo language: Writing system

+Đ is used in its bowl-struck form, approximately d̶.

 Phonology

 Vowels

 There are six oral vowels and six nasal vowels. is pronounced as in roses.

 Consonants

 Unusually, Cubeo has a velar fricative /x/ but no strident fricative /s/.
 When older Cubeos use Spanish loans with /s/, they pronounce it as /tʃ/ before vowels.
 The /s/ deletes in word-final position in loans as in [xeˈtʃu] < Sp.
-Jesús [xeˈsus] 'Jesus' (c.f.
-Colombian Spanish [heˈsus]).
+Jesús [xeˈsus] 'Jesus' (cf. Colombian Spanish [heˈsus]).

 Stress

 The stressed syllable is the first syllable with high tone in the phonological word (usually the second syllable of the word).
 Stress (and by extension, the position of the first high-tone syllable) is contrastive.

 Nasality

 Most morphemes belong to one of three categories: